On Rellich-type asymptotics for eigenfunctions on rank one symmetric spaces of noncompact type: Introduction and main results

 \begin{thm} Let $1 \leq p \leq 2$, and let $\Omega$ be as in Theorem~\ref{rellich-asymptotic-rss}.
 Let $\lambda \in \mathbb{C}\setminus i\mathbb{Z}$ satisfy $|\Im(\lambda)| \leq \gamma_p \rho$.
 Assume that $f$ is a solution of \eqref{helmrss-intro} in $\Omega$ such that

-Then $f = 0$ in $\Omega$. \end{thm} This result may be regarded as a Liouville-type theorem for eigenfunctions in domains containing a cavity.
-In view of the structure of the $L^p(X)$ spectrum~\eqref{lp-spec}, it shows the absence of $L^p$ point spectrum for the Laplace--Beltrami operator in such domains~$\Omega$.
+Then $f = 0$ in $\Omega$. \end{thm} This \textit{Rellich-type uniqueness} result may be viewed as a Liouville-type theorem for eigenfunctions in domains with a cavity.
+In light of the structure of the \(L^{p}\)-spectrum~\eqref{lp-spec}, it implies, in particular, the absence of \(L^{p}\)-point spectrum for the Laplace--Beltrami operator on such exterior domains~\(\Omega\).